focus-editor/focus/LOG.md

 - Word wrap:
     - Before doing it, implement sticky viewport, so that it can glue itself to a line

+- When adding a directory to workspace, the check for parent directory is NOT RELIABLE.
+Paths are case-sensitive on Linux
+    - Also, what if we add a parent dir to a dir already in the project - what would be the expected behaviour?
+Delete the child dir?
+Keep it and dedup the files?

 - Sessions and buffer backups:
     - Write down a step by step loading process to identify the easiest format to load
     - When editing, remember: